matt793/SF-PowerPlatform-Accomplishments/README.md

 ## Introduction
 > **Spencer Fane Law Firm**
 > Role: Power Platform Developer
 > Focus: Digital Transformation with Power Apps, and Process Automation with Power Automate

 ---

+## Daily personal goal with this platform
+- it's been a personal goal of mine to improve the functionality of how the firm gets work done.
+Automation is critical to me and it is necessary to stay competitive as an organization.
+- it's also been a personal goal of mine to evangelize the power platform to help others create and make their projects.
+I am very focused on achieving automations but at the same time I don't believe in gatekeeping and I have shared my knowledge with others so that they could also finish their projects.

+---